 Force Delete a Directory and Its Contents

-rm -r command will prompt you to confirm the deletion of a file or folder if either one has been protected from being written.
+By default, the rm -r command will prompt you to confirm the deletion of a file or folder.
+This happens if a file you are trying to delete has been protected.
 If you want to override this, you can specify the -f flag, like so:

 rm -rf lib

 This command will delete all directories and subdirectories in the “lib” directory permanently.
-You will not be prompted to confirm whether you want to delete any files when you run this command, so you should use it sparingly and only when you’re absolutely sure you want to delete the contents of a folder.
+You will not be prompted to confirm whether you want to delete any files when you run this command.
+So, you should use this command sparingly and only when you’re absolutely sure you want to delete the contents of a folder.

 The rmdir command allows you to delete empty directories.
 This command is useful if you know a folder is empty and want to remove it from your system.